 The Employer will ensure adequate supplies are provided to employees to complete assigned work.
 Any shortage of supplies, protective clothing, or equipment shall be immediately reported to the supervisor.

-Employees required to purchase non-slip shoes for work shall be entitled to a Shoe Premium of ten cents (\$0.10) per shift worked.
+Effective date of ratification (May 21, 2024), employees required to purchase non-slip shoes for work shall be entitled to a Shoe Premium of twenty-five cents (\$0.25) per shift worked.

 32.02 Uniforms